Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- This season, Bam Adebayo has made 8.0 shots from the floor per game, which adds up to 18.7% of his team's total makes.

-- Adebayo's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.
+- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.

-- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the league.
+- On the boards, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per game.

-- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.
+- Looking at assists, the Nuggets have given up 25.7 per contest, 15th in the NBA.

 Bam Adebayo vs. the Nuggets